 Some common high FODMAP foods include garlic, onion, apples, milk, mushrooms, bread and chickpeas.

-When these carbohydrates are poorly absorbed, they travel to the large intestine.
+When FODMAPs are poorly absorbed, they travel to the large intestine.
 There they attract water into the gut and are fermented by the gut bacteria, creating gas.
 The increased water can result in diarrhoea (runny poo) for some people.
-The gas resulting from fermentation can also lead to symptoms of bloating, constipation, gas and pain.
+The gas resulting from fermentation can also lead to symptoms of bloating, constipation, gas and tummy pain.
 These symptoms are common in people with irritable bowel syndrome (IBS) but can also be due to other health conditions.

 This can make following a low FODMAP diet difficult to navigate as you can't simply guess which foods will be high or low in FODMAPs.